 - A cookie scoop is one of my favorite kitchen gadgets.
 Make sure you look for one with a turning gear, not a spring.
 When there is no spring to break, they last longer.
 You can find them at King Arthur Flour.

-- Don’t go fancy with the chocolate chips when you are baking for kids.
-Good old semi-sweet morsels are the right choice here.
+- Don’t go fancy with the chocolate chunks.
+Good old Nestle or a store brand are the right choice here.

 Step by step cookie making: